 The Dupixent dosage your doctor prescribes will depend on several factors.
 These include:

 - the condition you’re using Dupixent to treat

 - your age

 - any other medical conditions you may have

 Your doctor will determine the best dosage for you based on these factors.

 Dupixent is given as a subcutaneous injection.
 It comes as a liquid solution in a prefilled syringe or a prefilled pen.
 Dupixent should be stored in a refrigerator at 36°F to 46°F (2°C to 8°C) and kept away from light.

 Your first dose of Dupixent will be given in your doctor’s office.
-Your doctor or healthcare professional may teach you how to inject Dupixent so that you can give the injections at home.
+Your doctor or a healthcare professional may teach you how to inject Dupixent so that you can give yourself the injections at home.

 Before injecting Dupixent, let the medication come to room temperature.
 This usually takes 30 minutes to 45 minutes.